 Gary is a larger medium-sized city located in the state of Indiana.
 With a population of 77,156 people and 34 constituent neighborhoods, Gary is the seventh largest community in Indiana.

-Unlike some cities, Gary isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gary are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gary is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gary is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Gary who work in office and administrative support (13.13%), sales jobs (9.93%), and food service (7.52%).
+There are especially a lot of people living in Gary who work in office and administrative support (13.01%), sales jobs (9.75%), and food service (7.84%).

-The percentage of adults in Gary with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.05% of adults in Gary have a bachelor's degree or advanced degree.
+The citizens of Gary are slightly less educated than the national average of 21.84% for the average city or town: 13.04% of adults in Gary have a bachelor's degree or advanced degree

 The most common language spoken in Gary is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.